 These modern sets were often photographed prior to filming, and it is these photographs – which could be easily confused with the images of real interiors published by contemporary architectural journals – that will be on display.
-Comparing them with images of contemporary architecture from the RIBA Collections will highlight influences such as that of the Bauhaus, and reveal the international rather than local character of these films’ Modernist aesthetic.
+Comparing them with images of contemporary architecture from the RIBA Collections highlighted influences such as that of the Bauhaus, and reveal the international rather than local character of these films’ Modernist aesthetic.

 The exhibition catalogue is available in our shop.
 Buy now

 The Estorick Collection continues its series of occasional interventions by Italian contemporary artists with Franco Rasma (b.1943).
 Here, 20 works in oil on wood painted by Rasma will be shown alongside the Estorick’s permanent collection of modern Italian art.
 Redolent of Metaphysical art, Rasma’s paintings seem simultaneously contemporary and archaic.
 His manner of representing objects evokes a parallel universe and contains a narrative dimension where the unconscious is the protagonist.
 Franco Rasma was born in Borgomanero in Piedmont, Northern Italy.
 His paintings and sculptures evoke a reality from memories, dreams and unconscious thoughts.
 Rasma combines two worlds - simple objects from everyday life and imaginative sensory experiences.